ga-sei-lessons/python-venv-cheatsheet/README.md

 ## Basic Virtual Environment Setup

+In addition to this guide, refer to the [ptyhon docs on venv](https://docs.python.org/3/library/venv.html) and the [pip docs on requirements files](https://pip.pypa.io/en/stable/user_guide/#requirements-files).

 * Create a project directory and cd into it
 * run `pyhton3 -m venv venv` to make a virtual environment in a directory named `venv`
   * _note_ the anatomy of this command is `python3 -m venv < directory name >`.
 Try experiment with different directory names once you are comfortable with this process!